- Home

 How good is the internet in Portugal?

-Portugal has excellent internet infrastructure.
-Average fixed broadband speeds exceed 200 Mbps, and 4G/5G mobile coverage blankets urban areas.
-Lisbon and Porto rank among Europe's best cities for remote work connectivity.
+Excellent.
+Average fixed broadband exceeds 200 Mbps, 4G/5G mobile coverage blankets urban areas, and Lisbon and Porto rank among Europe's best cities for remote work connectivity.
+Over 90% of Portuguese households have access to fiber broadband.

 Do I need an eSIM for Portugal?

 An eSIM is the most convenient option for short stays.
-Airalo offers Portugal data plans from $4.50 for 1GB.
-For longer stays, a local NOS or Vodafone SIM gives better value at around €10-15/month for 15GB+.
+Saily offers Portugal data from $3.99/1GB.
+For longer stays, a local NOS or Vodafone SIM provides better value at around €10-15/month for 15GB+.

-A VPN is not strictly necessary for censorship (Portugal has free internet), but it's recommended for security on public WiFi at cafes and coworking spaces, and for accessing home country streaming content.
+Not for censorship — Portugal has completely free and open internet.
+A VPN is recommended for security on public WiFi at cafes and coworking spaces, and for accessing home country streaming content like Netflix US or BBC iPlayer.

 What's the best coworking space in Lisbon?